Field scabious Knautia arvensis

 Did you know?

 Field scabious has a rough and hairy stem, similar in texture to scabby skin.
-This association probably led to it being used as a herb to treat scabies, mange and itches - the 'scabiosa herba' (from whence its common name derives).
+According to the doctrine of signatures this association probably led to it being used as a herb to treat scabies, mange and itches - the 'scabiosa herba' (from whence its common name derives).
+The juice was also given to alleviate plague sores.

 More meadow wild flowers: